Emad-COMBINE-lab/clasp/docs/data_preparation.md

-#### Option 2: Preprocess Your Own PDB Data
+#### Option 2: Preprocess your own PDB data

-To preprocess your own PDB structure data into graph embeddings compatible with CLASP, use the `pdb_preprocess.py` script included in this repository.
+To preprocess your own PDB structure data into graph embeddings compatible with CLASP, use the `src/preprocess_pdb_graphs.py` script included in this repository.

-**Step 1: Prepare the Mapping File**
+**Step 1: Prepare the mapping file**

 The script expects a `.jsonl` file where each line is a JSON object describing a protein, its UniProt accession code, and associated PDB IDs and chains.
 You can refer to our mapping file for the expected format, but here is an example for a single protein: